In my time consulting with lawyers on AVVO, far too many of them are hyper-focused on their ratings.

 Right after a case is completed, call your client and thank them for allowing you to assist them.
 Tell them they can call you at any time if they need anything, and ask if they’d be kind enough to leave you a few good reviews if you email them the links.

 If they agree, thank them again and get those links sent right away.

 (Keep in mind that you should only do this if you think the clients’ going to leave a good review.
 You don’t want to push for more bad reviews after all.)

 Second, once you end the phone call with the client, send them the following email:

 Dear [name of client]

 Thank you for saying that you will take the time to review my firm online.
 It is greatly appreciated.
 Should you ever require assistance in the future the please do not hesitate to contact me.
 Here are the website links I mentioned:

 The links to AVVO, Google, and Facebook should go straight to the sections of those websites where the clients would leave you a review.
-The fewer times the client has to click around then the more likely they are to leave the review.
+The fewer times the client has to click around, the more likely they will leave the review.